redux-saga/redux-saga/README.md

 For now, this is mostly a Proof Of Concept; for more infos see [this discussion](https://github.com/paldepind/functional-frontend-architecture/issues/20#issuecomment-160344891)

 Instead of dispatching thunks which get handled by the redux-thunk middleware.
-You create *Sagas* (not sure if the term applies correctly)
+You create *Sagas* to gather all your Side effects logic.

 A Saga is a generator function that takes `(getState, action)` and can yield side effects as well as other actions.